 Not everyone in a workplace will have the authority to enact larger-scale changes like new buildings or machine maintenance.
+And when attention shifts from project to project almost every 10 minutes, it can seem like a long road to your energy-efficient paradise.
 In these cases, small contributions can still help towards creating an ecologically-minded environment.

 Green living is often a challenge many people grapple with at home, but continuing to consider the ecological impact in the workplace could also help curb the overall climate change issues.
 By using a variety of these strategies, businesses can create more energy-efficient workplaces that help limit environmental impact on many different levels.